 The Audit Committee will be provided with the necessary resources (both internal and external) to carry out its duties.
-The Committee may, in its sole discretion, retain outside counsel, accountants or others to assist the Committee discharge its duties when, in the Committee's judgment, such assistance is appropriate.
+The Audit Committee may, in its sole discretion, retain outside counsel, accountants, consultants or advisors or others to assist the Audit Committee in discharging its duties when, in the Audit Committee's judgment, such assistance is appropriate.
 The Corporation shall provide for appropriate funding, as determined by the Audit Committee, in its capacity as a committee of the Board, for payment of: (i) compensation to any registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Corporation; (ii) compensation to any advisers employed by the Audit Committee; and (iii) ordinary administrative expenses of the Audit Committee that are necessary or appropriate in carrying out its duties.